ekazanov/multipro_lab/README.md

 ### Message handlers ###

-For the every message type (apart the exit message) which can be sent to a worker a developer should develop a message handler.
+For the every message type (apart from the exit message) which can be sent to a worker a developer should develop a message handler.
 A message handler is a UserWorker class method.
 A message body is passed to a message handler as a `message_body` named argument.